sobitd/Moringa-School-Landing-Page/README.md

 ## Requirements
-*Access to a computer or internet-enabled device *Access to internet
+*Access to a computer or internet-enabled device.
+*Access to internet.

 ## Technology Used